 Fluent API in Entity Framework Core is a way to configure the data model using code.

-It is an imperative approach to configuring Entity Framework, meaning that the configuration is done through functions (programmatically).
+It is an imperative approach to configuring Entity Framework, meaning the configuration is done through functions (programmatically).

 Basic Configuration with Fluent API

-method, which is invoked by EF Core when the database context is started.
+Fluent API configuration is done in the file containing the DbContext, in the OnModelCreating method, which is invoked by EF Core when the database context starts.

 public class ApplicationDbContext : DbContext